These 5 Protein-rich Foods Will Help Your Diet

 Hemp is one of the most protein-packed vegetarian alternatives for protein.
 Like eggs, hemp powder contains all the amino acids that your body needs.
 Hemp is also easy to digest and is an excellent source of the fat that your body needs.

-Keep in mind, hemp may reduce risk of heart disease, symptoms of PMS or menopause, benefit skin disorders, aid digestion and so on.
+Keep in mind, hemp may reduce the risk of heart disease, symptoms of PMS or menopause, benefit skin disorders, aid digestion, and so on.
 In fact, these seeds may be one of the few superfoods worthy of their reputation.

 #5.
 Wild Salmon

 First off, salmon is delicious!
 I could eat it every day.
 Moving past that, it also considers salmon a 'complete' protein and is a substantial source of all kinds of nutrients.
 Salmon contains vitamin D, A, B6, iron and more.

 Even better yet, eating salmon fish may help with heart health, improve blood lipids, cholesterol profile and even certain types of cancers!
 As well as plenty of protein, the pink flesh of salmon contains loads of omega-3 fatty acids that make it great for a range of things from eye health to reducing the risk of heart disease.

 TIP: Eating salmon fish may help with heart health, improves blood lipids, cholesterol profile and even certain types of cancers!